aaronbloomfield/ccc/hws/dex/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+So far there are no significant changes to report.

 ### ETH price